MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-coclasses.md

 C++/WinRT's [**winrt::implements**](/uwp/cpp-ref-for-winrt/implements) template is the base from which your runtime classes and activation factories directly or indirectly derive.

 By default, **winrt::implements** supports only [**IInspectable**](/windows/win32/api/inspectable/nn-inspectable-iinspectable)-based interfaces, and it silently ignores classic COM interfaces.
 Any **QueryInterface** (QI) calls for classic COM interfaces will consequently fail with **E_NOINTERFACE**.
+To support classic COM interfaces is to include unknwn.h before you include any C++/WinRT headers, explicitly or indirectly.

-In a moment you'll see how to overcome that situation, but first here's a code example to illustrate what happens by default.
+Here's a code example to illustrate what happens by default, then you'll see an example for classic COM interfaces support.

 ```idl
 // Sample.idl